 Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

-If you’re highly sensitive, there’s a good chance that you experience emotions in a very strong way — so much that sometimes your emotions overwhelm you.
-That’s because highly sensitive people (HSPs) are born with a nervous system that processes their environment much more deeply than the average person.
+If you’re a highly sensitive person (HSP), there’s a good chance that you experience emotions in a very strong way — so much that sometimes your emotions overwhelm you.
+As I explain in my upcoming book, Sensitive, highly sensitive people are born with a nervous system that processes their environment much more deeply than the average person.
 Most sensitive people are acutely aware of their own feelings and the feelings of others, which can be a powerful gift.

 But what happens when you grow up in a family that doesn’t value this trait?
 It could mean: